List – 23 Marketplaces Where You Can Buy and Sell Patents

 Though it is not mentioned anywhere, the site seems free to register, upload IP and browse.
 Whether there are any hidden costs or commission fees included, it isn’t clear in the fine print.

-The worst part — There are only 19 patents in the marketplace listed at the time of writing of this article.
-Whether this listing has been updated in recent time or not remains a mystery.
-They have a very good search engine though if you are looking for a free one.
+The worst part — There are only 25 patents in the marketplace listed on the site as of March 19, 2019.
+Though the site has a very short listing with exorbitant prices, they have a pretty good search engine if you are looking for a free one.

 List of Paid Marketplaces